|Message from Darrel Giesbrecht

 Ever since my Dad put a camera in my hands and introduced me to the likes of Ansel Adams, Eliot Porter, Freeman Patterson, Tom Thomson and the Group of Seven Canadian painters, I've been carving out my own style of image making.
 For me, as a photographic artist, there is an indispensable connection between my image making and spirituality.
 I see all of life as sacred, as inter-connected, - as Creation.
 And I see and experience the creative process as an outflowing, as an integral part of the incomprehensible Creation of which I am only an infinitesimal part.

 Though my styles can sometimes be diverse and experimental, I generally prefer to photograph (or be captured by) earthscape, the natural world in its many moods and perspectives.
 When I have the tendency to abstract, or "detail", nature, it is only with intention to reveal its peculiarity - line, color, texture or composition that isn't immediately obvious in the seemingly random or chaotic larger context.
 There are little parts of the world everywhere waiting to be discovered!
 Rarely, however, do I experience a sense of completion in many of my images.
-More often than not, I am only too aware of my finite limitations and the utter insufficiency of my tools of expression to describe what I see, feel and experience - often I am left with the lingering feeling that what I have attempted to capture is a window too small for me to fly through.
+More often than not, I am only too aware of my finite limitations and the utter insufficiency of my tools of expression to describe what I see, feel and experience - often I am left with the lingering feeling that what I have attempted to capture becomes just a tiny window between myself and the big world.

-Perhaps this is the real genius of the creative process - its persistant and enduring ability to spread rumors about things we've forgotten, to imply or to hint of more important things that cannot be completely comprehended, to foreshadow a reality and a light bigger than ourselves - maybe the "light behind the sun" as the poet Charles Williams suggests, to create longings and desires to encounter, experience and participate in that reality by caring for and nurturing the reality we do know - even yearnings to break free, unshackled, and fly headlong into the untamed, big picture - perhaps a place in which all of us truly and ultimately belong and experience self affirmation and meaning, a place that calls our name, a place that calls us home.
+Perhaps this is the real genius of the creative process - its persistant and enduring ability to spread rumors about things we've forgotten, to imply or to hint of more important things that cannot be completely seen or comprehended, to foreshadow a reality and a light that is beyond our immediate vision, to create longings and desires to encounter, experience and participate in that reality.

 Most of my printed work is on canvas though I do print on paper for those who want it.
 I also do my own stretching for those who want their canvas stretched.
 Feel free to give me a shout for more info on prices, sizes etc. If you really like something I'm sure we can figure out something affordable.
 Carpe Diem!